codefresh-io/cli-v2/docs/commands/cli-v2_runtime_uninstall.md

-      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use -t, --git-token string               Your git provider api token [GIT_TOKEN] -h, --help                           help for delete
+      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use -t, --git-token string               Your git provider api token [GIT_TOKEN] -h, --help                           help for uninstall
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string               If present, the namespace scope for this CLI request